 The Lost Spring truly is one of the best things to do while discovering the beautiful Coromandel peninsula.

 After soaking away all our worries (not that we had any) in The Lost Spring thermal pools we continued our journey toward the Shakespeare Cliff that btw is also a typhoon escape point for those living the area.

 This scenic lookout offers stunning views over Mercury Bay, with crystal blue water and white sandy beaches.
 Shakespeare Cliff Reserve also offers picnic areas and walking/hiking trails for those who have more time to explore.
 As we were on a one day road trip and didn’t have much time to spare we took few quick pictures and continued our trip toward the Cathedral Cove.

-As Estralians have previously, back in 2014, already conqured the Cathedral Cove Beach, we decided to skip the hike this time.
-An alternative option for the hike is to enjoy similar views over the eastern shore from the Cathedral Cove Viewing Deck.
-(Although you won’t be able to see the rock arch and the beach).
-Accessible by car, this deck is a great option for those not prepared for a hike, running late or with some other challenges.
+As Estralians have previously, back in 2014, already conquered the Cathedral Cove Beach, we decided to skip the hike this time.
+Instead, we enjoy similar views over the eastern shore from the Cathedral Cove Viewing Deck.
+(You won’t be able to see the rock arch and the beach).
+Accessible by car, this deck is a great option for those not prepared for a hike or with some other challenges.

 After enjoying the beautiful views, we thought that because we didn’t make it to the beach, we will make a short stop in the close by Hahei Beach.

-A great alternative for those who don’t have the time to hike down to the Cathedral Cove beach, but still want to tip in to the ocean or just put their feet in the sand, is Hahei Beach.
+A great alternative for those who don’t have time for Cathedral Cove Beach, but still want to tip in to the ocean, is Hahei Beach.
 Located in the City of Hahei, this beach hosts magnificent views and has beautiful, soft white sand.